Kushuh/kushuh-react-utils/README.md

 };
 ```

+addPropsToChildren accept two parameters, which are mandatory :
++ children : 0 or more React nodes.
+They don't have to be React components.
++ props: an Object, or a Function that returns an Object.

 ⚠️ Children node that aren't React elements, such as text nodes, will be skipped.

 ⚠️ When adding custom props to HTML nodes (div, span, ...), an occasional React 'unsupported prop' warning can rise up.

 ✅ Empty node lists are allowed.

 ✅ Null nodes are allowed.
+Note they will be removed from the results.

-✅ Children can be a single element, or an array of one element.
+✅ Single children can be a single element,or an array of one element.

 #### setStateAsync